 From loss and destruction, however, began to emerge a new nation.
 Ireland’s fledgling self-government, the First Dáil, was established in 1919, the Anglo-Irish Treaty signed in 1921 and the Constitution of the Irish Free State adopted in 1922 – giving the vote to all Irish citizens over the age of 21, including women.

-As Ireland’s “Decade of Centenaries” draws to a close, Pegasus Consulting is offering universities, colleges and institutions a unique package of presentations, many featuring the intersection of Irish, UK and US history.
+As Ireland’s “Decade of Centenaries” draws to a close, Pegasus Consulting is offering festivals, libraries, universities and institutions a unique package of presentations, many featuring the intersection of Irish, UK and US history.

 SOUTH DUBLIN LIBRARIES